Forward and backward error bounds for a mixed precision preconditioned conjugate gradient algorithm: The numerical stability of PCG

 This theorem presents the result that the recursively updated vector \(\hatrk\) is close to the true residual.
 This means that the norm of the true residual can reach a small level for a sufficiently small norm of \(\hatrk\).
-In addition, it can be seen from this theorem that preconditioning has no effect on the attainable accuracy.

 For convenience of the following analysis, we define the recurrence

 Combining this definition with~\eqref{eq:xk} allows us to rewrite \(\hatxkone\) as

 If we define \(\bar r_k = b - A \bar x_k\), then from Theorem~\ref{thm:Drk} and~\eqref{eq:hatxk1-tildexk1}, \(\hatrk\) can be written as